isamarietr/mdb-snapshot-export/mdb/snapshot-export/README.md

 ## Restoring from an S3 Snapshot

-This doesn't seem to be possible at the time...
+This doesn't seem to be possible from the `restoreJobs` API at the time...

 ```
 {